microsoft/azurechat/docs/3-run-locally.md

 # 👨🏻‍💻 Run Locally

-Clone this repository locally or fork to your Github account.
+Clone this repository locally or fork to your GitHub account.
 Run all of the the steps below from the `src` directory.

 ## Prerequisites

-- **History Database**: If you didn't [provision the Azure resources](2-provision-azure-resources.md), you **must** at least deploy an instance of Cosmos DB in your Azure Subscription to store chat history.
+- **History Database**: If you didn't [provision the Azure resources](./4-deploy-to-azure.md), you **must** at least deploy an instance of Azure Cosmos DB in your Azure Subscription to store chat history.

-- **Identity Provider**: For local development, you have the option of using a username / password.
-If you prefer to use an Identity Provider, follow the [instructions](3-run-locally.md) to add one.
+- **Identity Provider**: For local development, you have the option of using a username / password to sign in.
+If you prefer to use an Identity Provider, follow the [instructions](./5-add-identity.md) to add one.

 ## Steps